tuhh-softsec/LLMSecEval/Code Generation/README.md

  **Important: ** Usage of the Codex model requires beta access to the API which has to be requested from OpenAI.

  In this environment file, the parameters for the requests are also configurable.
-Parameters without `nl_` before their name refer to the parameters for GPT-3 requests and parameters with the `nl_` prefix are used in the request to the Codex model.
+Parameters without `nl_` before their name refer to the parameters for program synthesis (NL -> Code Translation) requests and parameters with the `nl_` prefix are used in the request for code explanation (Code -> NL Descriptions).

  The parameters are explained best in the [OpenAI Playground](https://beta.openai.com/playground) on the right side.
- The two paremeters *pretext* and *posttext* are string fields that are added to each prompt before or after the "main"prompt, respectively.
+ The two paremeters *pretext* and *posttext* are string fields that are added to each prompt before or after the "main" prompt, respectively.

 # Functionality
 The web application offers several options for handling requests to and from the OpenAI-API.